agentcontest/massim_2022/docs/scenario.md

 * `announcement` - the number of steps of the announcement period
 * `duration` - the number of steps the norm stays active after the announcement period is over
 * `punishment` - the number of energy points an agent loses in case it violates a norm
-* `weight` - a weight of a subject to be chosen.
-For instance, if subject Carry has weight of 15 and subject RoleIndividual has weight of 15, then each subject has probability of 50% of being selected
+* `weight` - an integer value that dictates the probability of selecting the subject.
+For instance, if subject SubjectA has weight of 15 and subject SubjectB has weight of 15, then each subject has probability of 50% of being selected.
 * `optional` - subject dependent information to help specifing on what a norm should regulate.

 ### Selected Subjects